Finding Geometric Models by Clustering in the Consensus Space: Introduction

-The \textit{main} contribution of this paper is a fundamentally new problem formulation that does not require forming crisp point-to-model assignments, \ie, a point can be assigned to multiple instances.
-This property allows the proposed \Method to be a simple iterative algorithm and, yet, to obtain results superior to the state-of-the-art both in terms of accuracy and run-time, being \textit{real-time} on a number of problems, see Fig.~\ref{fig:teaser}.
+The \textit{main contribution} of this paper is a fundamentally new problem formulation that does not require forming crisp point-to-model assignments, \ie, a point can be assigned to multiple instances.
+This is different from the formulations used in the state-of-the-art algorithms for general multi-model fitting~\cite{isack2012energy,pham2014interacting,magri2016multiple,barath2018multix,amayo2018geometric,wang2018searching,barath2019progressive,kluger2020consac}.
+This property allows the \Method to be a simple iterative algorithm and, yet, to obtain results superior to the state-of-the-art both in terms of accuracy and run-time, being \textit{real-time} on a number of problems, see Fig.~\ref{fig:teaser}, including ones where multi-model fitting algorithms generally are \textit{not} real-time, \eg, two-view motion detection.
 Also, this assumption relaxes the greedy nature of sequential algorithms as the ordering in which the instances are proposed becomes unimportant.
-As the \textit{second} contribution, we propose a new sampler designed specifically for multi-instance model fitting.
+As the \textit{second} contribution, we discuss ways of exploiting multiple instances in popular applications -- Structure-from-Motion, pose estimation for generalized and pin-hole cameras, and trajectory estimation of fast-moving objects.
+By considering multiple models, the accuracy is increased in almost all cases on several publicly available real-world datasets.
+As the \textit{third} contribution, we propose a new sampler designed specifically for multi-instance model fitting.
 The sampler considers that real-world data tend to form spatially coherent structures.
 It returns the connected components in a gradually densified neighborhood-graph.
-As the \textit{third} contribution, we discuss ways of exploiting multiple instances in popular applications -- Structure-from-Motion, pose estimation for generalized and pin-hole cameras, and trajectory estimation of fast-moving objects.
-By considering multiple models, the accuracy is increased in almost all cases on several publicly available real-world datasets.
+While several samplers exist that exploit spatial properties of the data, \eg \cite{nasuto2002napsac,barath2020magsac++}, the proposed one is \textit{deterministic}.